Canadian National Railway (NYSE:CNI) Given New $122.00 Price Target at Credit Suisse Group

-Canadian National Railway (NYSE:CNI) (TSE:CNR) had its price target decreased by Credit Suisse Group from $125.00 to $122.00 in a report published on Tuesday, Price Targets.com reports.
-Credit Suisse Group currently has an outperform rating on the transportation company’s stock.
+Canadian National Railway (NYSE:CNI) (TSE:CNR) had its target price cut by Credit Suisse Group from $125.00 to $122.00 in a research note released on Monday morning, Benzinga reports.
+They currently have an outperform rating on the transportation company’s stock.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, March 31st.
-Shareholders of record on Wednesday, March 10th were paid a $0.4803 dividend.
-This is an increase from Canadian National Railway’s previous quarterly dividend of $0.43.
-This represents a $1.92 annualized dividend and a dividend yield of 1.78%.
-The ex-dividend date was Tuesday, March 9th.
-Canadian National Railway’s dividend payout ratio (DPR) is 41.00%.
+The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Shareholders of record on Wednesday, June 9th will be paid a $0.4964 dividend.
+This represents a $1.99 dividend on an annualized basis and a yield of 1.82%.
+This is an increase from Canadian National Railway’s previous quarterly dividend of $0.48.
+The ex-dividend date is Tuesday, June 8th.
+Canadian National Railway’s dividend payout ratio (DPR) is currently 41.00%.

-Hedge funds have recently made changes to their positions in the business.
-Wolff Wiese Magana LLC purchased a new position in shares of Canadian National Railway in the 4th quarter valued at approximately $25,000.
-Johnson Midwest Financial LLC acquired a new stake in shares of Canadian National Railway in the 4th quarter valued at approximately $28,000.
-AGF Investments LLC lifted its holdings in shares of Canadian National Railway by 70.9% in the 4th quarter.
-AGF Investments LLC now owns 258 shares of the transportation company’s stock valued at $28,000 after buying an additional 107 shares during the period.
-Capital Asset Advisory Services LLC acquired a new stake in shares of Canadian National Railway in the 4th quarter valued at approximately $30,000.
-Finally, Arkadios Wealth Advisors lifted its holdings in shares of Canadian National Railway by 90.5% in the 1st quarter.
-Arkadios Wealth Advisors now owns 280 shares of the transportation company’s stock valued at $32,000 after buying an additional 133 shares during the period.
+Several institutional investors have recently made changes to their positions in the company.
+Advisor Partners LLC increased its holdings in Canadian National Railway by 6.4% during the third quarter.
+Advisor Partners LLC now owns 7,049 shares of the transportation company’s stock worth $750,000 after buying an additional 422 shares during the last quarter.
+Kathmere Capital Management LLC bought a new stake in shares of Canadian National Railway in the 3rd quarter valued at about $91,000.
+Brinker Capital Investments LLC acquired a new stake in Canadian National Railway in the 3rd quarter valued at about $2,808,000.
+Trust Co. of Toledo NA OH bought a new position in Canadian National Railway during the fourth quarter worth about $215,000.
+Finally, NuWave Investment Management LLC increased its position in Canadian National Railway by 4,042.9% during the fourth quarter.
+NuWave Investment Management LLC now owns 290 shares of the transportation company’s stock worth $32,000 after buying an additional 283 shares during the last quarter.
 Institutional investors own 54.23% of the company’s stock.

 Canadian National Railway Company, together with its subsidiaries, engages in the rail and related transportation business.
 Its portfolio of goods includes petroleum and chemicals, grain and fertilizers, coal, metals and minerals, forest products, intermodal, and automotive products serving exporters, importers, retailers, farmers, and manufacturers.